VHP4Safety/vhp4safety-docs-MkDocs/Tutorials/bridgedb/gene_identifier_mapping.rst

 Setting Up a Query
 ==================

-In this tutorial, the goal is to find the Ensembl identifiers for the gene with the HGNC symbol of
+In this tutorial, the goal is to find the Ensembl identifier(s) for the gene with the HGNC symbol of
 `MECP2 <https://en.wikipedia.org/wiki/MECP2>`__.
 In order to reach the required information, we need to make a query by setting up an URL in R